GiorgioMedico/UR-Kinematics/ur_kinematics/README.md

 In folder you can easily understand how to call service, there is a python scripts benchmark.py where you can see how to use it.

-## prove.cpp is just a code that i used to do same debug